ddewaele/GitFlowDemo/README.md

 	     git flow feature finish documenation_101

-### Optional pushing the feature to remote
+## Optional pushing the feature to remote

-If this is a feature where multiple people will be working on you can push it to the remove
+If this is a feature where multiple people will be working on you can push it to the remote.

+There are a couple of ways to do that.
+You could simply use the standard ```git push``` command.

 	git push -u origin feature/documenation_101